caspiankeyes/AISecForge-arXiv-Publication/README.md

 - **Implementation Methodology**: Structured approach to operationalizing security requirements
 - **Risk Management**: Integration with enterprise risk management frameworks

-As regulatory requirements intensify globally, the LLMSecForge framework transitions from a competitive advantage to a fundamental necessity for organizational survival.
+As regulatory requirements intensify globally, the AISecForge framework transitions from a competitive advantage to a fundamental necessity for organizational survival.
 Early adopters have demonstrated not just compliance readiness but significant advantages in time-to-market, investor confidence, and customer trust, creating a compelling business case beyond mere regulatory adherence.

 ## 2. Regulatory Landscape and Compliance Mapping